 We love to here from our BACA alumni and how they are getting on after their studies at BACA College.
-See how some of our ex-pupils are getting on and how the Academy made an impact on their further education.
+Here you can sign up to Aldridge Connect, a service for BACA Alumni.
+Following this, see how some of our ex-students are getting on and how the College made an impact on their further education.

 How Baca Helped us Succeed

 Passionate about cricket, Tom McCreadie joined BACA College after hearing about the Aldridge Cricket Academy programme.
 Based at the Sir Rod Aldridge Cricket Centre at BACA, the programme is a partnership with Sussex Cricket giving male and female cricketers the chance to develop sporting talent and academic qualifications together, rather than having to choose between the two.